 Motonaga: The TV series didn’t get to show body-on-body combat much, so the animation staff worked hard on that.
 As Alphamon was getting away from Omegamon, caused by a moment of affection springing from Taichi and Yamato’s deviation in feelings, what effect will it have this time under these circumstances?
 Please pay attention to the Digimon’s evolution scenes as well.

 –Please leave a message for the fans looking forward to the second part, “Decision”.

 Motonaga: Although it’s a story of youth, there will also be various mysteries, and I think what comes out of it will be very surprising.
 The story will continue to proceed.
-Part 2 will also have some sexy scenes “of the Digimon”, so we’re looking forward to that too.
+Part 2 will also have some sexy scenes of the Digimon, so look forward to that too.

 –If you could please tell everyone how each of the “Chosen Children” would spend their Valentine’s Day…